Äldre nyheter efter

 for Werner Haas, DJ5KQ.
 He will continue to be with us by his

-achievements and in our hearts.The SBS adapter has been unpacked from its transport
+achievements and in our hearts.The SBS adapter has been unpacked from its transport container and

 has passed a mechanical fit check.
 AMSAT-NA's Dick Jansson has